szpajder/dumpvdl2/README.md

         sudo make install
         sudo ldconfig

-- Compile `dumpvdl2` as above, but add `USE_STATSD=1`:
+Compile `dumpvdl2` as above, but add `USE_STATSD=1`:

         make USE_STATSD=1

 ### Basic usage

+##### RTL-SDR

-- Simpliest case on RTLSDR dongle - uses RTL device with index 0, sets the tuner gain to 40 dB and tuning correction to 42 ppm, listens to the default VDL2 frequency of 136.975 MHz, outputs to standard output:
+Simpliest case on RTLSDR dongle - uses RTL device with index 0, sets the tuner gain to 40 dB and tuning correction to 42 ppm, listens to the default VDL2 frequency of 136.975 MHz, outputs to standard output:

         ./dumpvdl2 --rtlsdr 0 --gain 40 --correction 42

-- If you want to listen to a different VDL2 channel, just give its frequency as a last parameter:
+If you want to listen to a different VDL2 channel, just give its frequency as a last parameter:

         ./dumpvdl2 --rtlsdr 0 --gain 40 --correction 42 136725000

-- `dumpvdl2` can decode up to 8 VDL2 channels simultaneously.
+`dumpvdl2` can decode up to 8 VDL2 channels simultaneously.
 Just add them at the end:

         ./dumpvdl2 --rtlsdr 0 --gain 40 --correction 42 136725000 136975000 136875000

+If your receiver has a large DC spike, you can set the center frequency a bit to the side of the desired channel frequency, like this:

+        ./dumpvdl2 --rtlsdr 0 --gain 40 --correction 42 --centerfreq 136955000

+##### Mirics

-- Mirics is similar, however `libmirisdr-4` library currently lacks support for configuring correction in ppm.
+Mirics is similar, however `libmirisdr-4` library currently lacks support for configuring correction in ppm.
 If your receiver needs a non-zero correction, you can pass the appropriate value in Hertz, instead of ppm. **Note:** this value will be subtracted from the center frequency, so if your receiver tunes a bit too low, the parameter value shall be negative:

         ./dumpvdl2 --mirisdr 0 --gain 100 --correction -2500

-- If your receiver has a large DC spike, you can set the center frequency a bit to the side of the desired channel frequency, like this:

-        ./dumpvdl2 --rtlsdr 0 --gain 40 --correction 42 --centerfreq 136955000
+`libmirisdr-4` supports two types of hardware: generic Mirics (0 - the default) and SDRPlay (1).
+SDRPlay users should add `--hw-type 1` option.
+It uses frequency plans optimized for SDRPlay and reportedly gives better results than the default mode.

+If you get error messages about lost samples on Raspberry Pi, try adding `--usb-mode 1`.
+This switches from USB transfer mode from isochronous to bulk, which is usually enough to rectify this problem.
+If it does not help, it might be that your Pi is overloaded or not beefy enough for the task.

 ### Output options

 - Decoded messages are printed to standard output by default.
 You can direct them to a disk file instead:

-        ./dumpvdl2 [other_options] --output-file vdl2.log
+        ./dumpvdl2 --output-file vdl2.log [other_options]

 - If you want the file to be automatically rotated on top of every hour, add `--hourly` option.
   The file name will be appended with `_YYYYMMDDHH` suffix.